Albanian Americans: East Coast

 With over 60,000 Albanian-Americans, the largest community is in New York which serves as an important pillar of the Albanian community.
 0.3% of New York State reports Albanian ancestry, and about 0.5% of NYC residents report Albanian ancestry.
 There is a concentrated Albanian community around the Bronx, especially around Belmont, Bedford Park, Morris Park, as well as also in Staten Island, which is nearly one percent Albanian.
 Parts of Westchester County such as Yonkers and White Plains are rife with Albanian people, both having over 2,000 and 1,000 Albanians each, respectively.

 The New Jersey cities of Garfield, Clifton, Elmwood Park, and Lodi all bear over 500 Albanians each.

 The Greater Philadelphia Area of Pennsylvania is rife with Albanian-descended persons.
 Philadelphia city proper, as well as the suburbs of Progress and Berwyn are over 2% Albanian ethnically, and Philadelphia has over 5,000 Albanians in residence; 0.3% of the city's population.

 The DMV area encompassing D.C., Virginia, and Maryland, has several thousand Albanians: many reside in Fairfax County, Virginia (1,000; 120 in Dulles Town Center; 100 Floris; 100 in Oakton, and several dozen in other various cities and communities within the county), Arlington County, Virginia, Loudoun County, Virginia, Montgomery County, Maryland, and Washington, D.C. itself has an Albanian American proportion that is slightly higher than the American figure of 0.06% (D.C.'s is 0.08%).

 Massachusetts has a large Albanian population, especially in the communities of Worcester, which has 3,000 Albanians, and Quincy with over a thousand.
+In Connecticut, you can find Albanian-American communities in Waterbury, Southington, and Watertown.